omeka/omeka-s-developer/docs/modules/media_ingesters_renderers.md

 - `Omeka\File\Downloader`: Download a file from a remote URI
 - `Omeka\File\Uploader`: Upload a file from a local client

-To inject these services into your ingester you'd follow Zend's service factory pattern.
+To inject these services into your ingester you'd follow Laminas's service factory pattern.

 For example, after injecting the `Omeka\File\Downloader` service into your ingester,